-- reinforce a results-oriented management culture with total executive compensation that varies according to performance; - focus executive officers on both annual and long-term business objectives with the goal of creating stockholder value; - align the interests of our executives and stockholders through equity-based compensation awards; and - provide executive compensation packages that attract, retain and motivate individuals of the highest qualifications, experience and ability.
+- · reinforce a results-oriented management culture with total executive compensation that varies according to performance; - focus executive officers on both annual and long-term business objectives with the goal of creating stockholder value; - align the interests of our executives and stockholders through equity-based compensation awards with rigorous performance metrics, comprising a significant portion of our executive compensation; and - provide executive compensation packages that attract, retain and motivate individuals of the highest qualifications, experience and ability.

-The committee believes that these objectives have been accomplished, with the company's management driving consistently strong performance in our industry and substantial returns for our investors since our inception.
+The committee believes that these objectives have been accomplished consistently, with the company's management driving strong performance and substantial returns for our investors since our inception.

-2021 Summary
+2022 Summary